KuroLabs/stegcloak/README.md

 const stegcloak = new StegCloak(true,false);  // Initializes with encryption true and hmac false

+// These parameters are'nt required for decryption , stegcloak automatically decrypts given a message and correct key

 //Can be later changed by switching boolean flags for stegcloak.encrypt and stegcloak.integrity

 ```